 The Ontario Council of University Libraries (OCUL) is an affiliate of the Council of Ontario Universities (COU) and is governed by the library directors of the institutional members and associate members of the COU.
 OCUL and all of its groups are guided by the key principles outline in its Strategic Plan.
 The Ontario Council of University Libraries is supported by the Executive Committee, which consists of five officers elected from amongst the OCUL Directors.

-On occasion the Council establishes ad hoc working groups and taskforces to fulfill specific task, projects or needs.
+On occasion the Council establishes ad hoc working groups, taskforces and committees to fulfill specific task, projects or needs.

-- Promote and encourage the advancement of services in OCUL member institutions,
+- Promote and encourage the advancement of OCUL services in OCUL member institutions,

-- Seek opportunities to improve individual and shared infrastructure for exiting and emerging initiatives.
+- Seek opportunities to improve individual and shared infrastructure for existing and emerging initiatives.

 OCUL Office and Scholars Portal Operations Team

 OCUL operations are supported by the Executive Director and OCUL Office staff.

 OCUL operates a suite of technological infrastructure services, known as Scholars Portal, which support its member institutions.
 The University of Toronto Libraries is the service provider and is responsible on behalf of OCUL for the Scholars Portal services.
 The Scholars Portal Operations Team (SPOT) is led by the Director, Scholars Portal Services.
 The Scholars Portal Operations and Development Committee (SPOD) helps establish priorities, make recommendations, and identify opportunities related to Scholars Portal initiatives, activities, and services with input from the OCUL Scholars Portal (OCUL-SP) committee.